ksantosh464/DrupalGCP/README.md

  >Install Site --> Install

- >Configrue Site --> Confiure the site with preffered username and password
+ >Configrue Site --> ConfiGure the site with preferred username and password

  3. Press Ctrl+ C or Cmd + C to kill the local server